ngoManhDuy/OrderBot/README.md

 [![Demo](https://img.youtube.com/vi/17rTX6jBUSc/maxresdefault.jpg)](https://youtu.be/17rTX6jBUSc)

-**Note:** This project is designed for educational and demonstration purposes.
+**Note:** This project is build for educational and demonstration purposes.